Diabetes and your eyes (easy read)

 This is sometimes called NHS Diabetic Eye Screening.

-It is important your eyes are tested every year to check for problems.
+It is important your eyes are tested every one or two years to check for problems.

 We have a factsheet about the NHS Diabetic Eye Screening Test.